PaulOberm/website/content/en/docs/security/_index.md

 #### Webhook authentication and encryption

-By default, Kyverno automatically generates and manage TLS certificates used for authentication with the API server and encryption of network traffic.
+By default, Kyverno automatically generates and manages TLS certificates used for authentication with the API server and encryption of network traffic.
 To use a custom CA, please refer to the details in the [installation section](/docs/installation/customization.md#certificate-management).

 ### Recommended policies